Drug And Alcohol Addiction In Cleveland, Ohio

 Ohio’s Opioid Epidemic

-The amount of Cuyahoga County residents who misuse or abuse opioid prescriptions could fill First Energy Stadium and those that transition to heroin could fill up Quicken Loans Arena.
+The amount of Cuyahoga County residents who misuse or abuse Opioid prescriptions could fill First Energy Stadium and those that transition to Heroin could fill up Quicken Loans Arena.

-The number of overdose deaths attributed to carfentanil specifically (a potent fentanyl analog, 10,000 times stronger than morphine) tripled between 2016 and 2017 – climbing from 54 to 191.
+The number of overdose deaths attributed to Carfentanil specifically (a potent Fentanyl analog, 10,000 times stronger than Morphine) tripled between 2016 and 2017 – climbing from 54 to 191.

-Addiction Statistics for Cleveland
+Addiction Statistics In Cleveland

 50% of children are placed into Cleveland foster care primarily due to parental substance abuse.